apache/trafficcontrol/blueprints/user.permissions.md

 Permissions afforded to a Role would, in most cases, be far too large to comfortably display in the table itself.

+Under-the-hood, API services will need to change from using Role IDs to Role names.

 ### Traffic Ops Impact
 Traffic Ops will reqire changes to its Roles and Permissions API, chiefly, and the database tables that back them.
 Enforcement of API Permissions, though,